Is the Ketogenic Diet Acidic?

 Most people in our society take this step further as they rely on very nutrient-poor and processed carb sources as a regular source of calories.
 These processed sources of sugar and carbs without any form of nutrition just exacerbate the acidic conditions.
 This is because the body must actually give up its own minerals and nutrients in order to process such nutrient-lacking foods.

-It is this physiological state where people experience chronic low energy, chronic pain, and become much more susceptible to cancer growth.
+It is this physiological state where people experience chronic low energy, and chronic pain, and become much more susceptible to cancer growth.
 Consequently, when one is consuming a low-carb diet that is high in healthy fats, ketones are formed in the liver which then are transported into the mitochondria, bypassing the anaerobic respiration process and drastically cutting down on lactate production.

 In reality, a high sugar diet is much more likely to be problematically acidic as compared to a ketogenic diet.